The E. M. Viquesney "Spirit of the American Doughboy" Database

 Picture

-Photo from the files of Doughboy researcher T. Perry Wesley.
+Photo from the files of Viquesney Doughboy researcher T. Perry Wesley.

-An old photo showing the entrance gate to Veterans Memorial Park on the Standing Rock Sioux Reservation.
-Most of the paraphernalia, including the aerial bomb and Native American designs, is now gone.
+Above, old photos showing the entrance gate to Veterans Memorial Park on the Standing Rock Sioux Reservation.
+Most of the paraphernalia, including the aerial bomb and Native American design motif on the pedestal, is now gone.

 Still, every 2nd weekend in August, the Hunkpapa Sioux hold a V-J Day (Victory over Japan) pow-wow at the Doughboy.